Are You An “After Dark Dog Walker?”

 I do not ever recommend using a shock collar on any dog.
 It’s true there are trainers who recommend shock collars for aggression or reactivity cases.
 Using a shock collar on a reactive dog can make the behaviour much worse and could cause a whole raft of other behaviour issues.

-Using pain and fear to train a dog works.
-There’s no doubt about it.
-Trainers who use pain and fear to train dogs will use the argument that it works.
-However, they won’t explain that it works because it merely supresses the unwanted behaviour.
+Using pain and fear to train a dog works, there’s no doubt about it.
+Trainers who use pain and fear to train dogs always use the argument that it works.
+However, they won’t explain to the client that it works because it merely supresses the unwanted behaviour.
 It does not take into account the reason for the behaviour and therefore goes nothing towards helping to change it.
 Given an example of a dog with leash reactivity through fear, punishing him for the behaviour will not reduce the dog’s fear.
 It only stops him from showing the fear.
 Therefore what will happen is that one day, that fearful stimulus will be strong enough to overcome the dog’s fear of punishment.
 The dog has learned not to give any warning sign that it is afraid (it got punished for that) and so the dog may violently react without any warning whatsoever.
 If that is the case, you have made a dangerous and unpredictable dog.

 Using violence to train a fearful or aggressive dog only begets violence.
 Just as importantly, your relationship with your dog will may end up being severely damaged, if indeed you manage to maintain a relationship with your dog while using those methods.
 How could a dog trust you when you cause it pain and fear?